yashsingh-dev/complete-auth/README.md

 # 🔐 Complete Auth System (MERN Stack)

 A full-featured authentication system built with the MERN stack, designed to follow modern security standards.
-This project supports secure user login, registration, access and refresh tokens using HTTP-only cookies, logout, logout-all, token refresh, and more.
+This project supports secure user login, registration, access and refresh tokens using HTTP-only cookies, logout, token refresh, and more.

 ---